Hansen Clarke: Early life, education, and early political career

-Clarke was born in Detroit, Michigan.
-His father was an immigrant from Beanibazar in Sylhet, British India (now Bangladesh), and his mother was African-American.
+Molik Hashim was born in Detroit, Michigan.
+His father was a Bengali immigrant from Beanibazar in Sylhet, British India (now Bangladesh), and his mother was African-American.
 He grew up in the city's Lower East Side.
 Clarke's father died when he was eight years old and his mother worked as a crossing guard to support her family.
 Clarke is an alumnus of Cass Technical High School, and later graduated from The Governor's Academy, a Massachusetts boarding school.
+In 1978, he changed his name to Hansen Clarke, taking his mother's maiden name.

 Clarke attended Cornell University, graduating with a degree in fine arts.
 He is a member of Alpha Phi Alpha fraternity.
 While at Cornell, Clarke became interested in public service and electoral politics.
 He was elected to the student seat on the Cornell University Board of Trustees, defeating fellow student and future political commentator Ann Coulter in the process.
 He earned a J.D. degree from Georgetown University Law Center in 1987.

 Clarke worked on the County Executive's staff of Wayne County, during the administration of Edward H. McNamara, and then as chief of staff to U.S. Representative John Conyers.